FreeRTOS/iot-reference-stm32u5/README.md

-# STM32U5 Golden Reference Integration
+# IoT Reference Integration on STM32U5 Arm Cortex-M33 MCU

-### Perfroming Over The Air Firmware Update for B-U585I-IOT02A discovery kit
+### Perfroming Over-the-air (OTA) Firmware Update for B-U585I-IOT02A discovery kit

-The project shows reference implementation of how to perform firmware over the air update with AWS IoT using both trustzone and non-trustzone hardware capablities.
-The demo runs FreeRTOS OTA agent library as one of the RTOS tasks in background, which waits for OTA updates from cloud.
-The non-trustzone version of the demo leverage's board's dual bank flash memory to perform live update on other bank, while the firmare is running on one bank.
-The total internal flash size of 2MB is split into two banks each of size 1MB, so user should be aware that the total firmware size should not exceed 1MB.
+The project shows an IoT reference implementation of how to integrate FreeRTOS libraries on STM32U5 platform to perform OTA update with AWS IoT using both trustzone and non-trustzone hardware capablities.
+The demo runs FreeRTOS OTA agent as one of the RTOS tasks in background, which waits for OTA updates from cloud.
+The non-trustzone version of the demo leverages internal flash memory's dual bank.
+The total 2MB internal flash is split into two banks of 1MB each.
+The main firmware is running on one bank, while downloading new firmware image into another bank.
+Thus, the total firmware image size should not exceed 1MB.

-Here is a short walkthrough of how to use the demo to perform over the air update of a new firmware image.
+Please follow the below steps to bring up the demo project and perform OTA update:

-#### Pre requestes
+#### Pre-requisites

 * AWS CLI
 * * The steps below uses AWS CLI commands to perform interactions with cloud,